Streets of Children: Tarlabaşı

 Tarlabaşı originally emerged as a neighbourhood in 1535 and predominantly housed embassy officers and Levantines.
 During the first years of the Turkish Republic, the majority of the embassies and their […]

-Tarlabaşı originally emerged as a in 1535 and predominantly housed embassy officers and Levantines.
+Tarlabaşı originally emerged as a neighbourhood in 1535 and predominantly housed embassy officers and Levantines.
 During the first years of the Turkish Republic, the majority of the embassies and their officers moved to Ankara.
 In 1942 the wealth tax was introduced, a higher tax rate which was imposed on the countries non-Muslim inhabitants.
 As a result of this many minority groups, who were of non-Muslim origin, had to leave the country, or were forced to work in labour camps in Eastern Anatolia as a result of their inability to pay the tax.
-When finally the Istanbul pogrom took in 1955, most Greek and Jewish settlers left the country and the houses they were living in, of which a lot were located in Tarlabaşı, remained empty.
+When finally the Istanbul pogrom took place in 1955, most Greek and Jewish settlers left the country and the houses they were living in, of which a lot were located in Tarlabaşı, remained empty.
 However, not for long, with the increasing migration rates from the rural areas to the cities, the population of Istanbul rapidly increased.
-The newcomers, who were seeking cheap , quickly settled in the abandoned houses in Tarlabaşı.
+The newcomers, who were seeking cheap accommodation, quickly settled in the abandoned houses in Tarlabaşı.

 The year 1980 was a turning point for Tarlabaşı.
 With the increasing power of local municipalities, Bedrettin Dalan built the Tarlabaşı Boulevard by destroying 350 houses.
 With the boulevard, the social and economic difference between Tarlabaşı and İstiklal Caddesi became more visible and nobody was willing to live on ‘the other side of the boulevard’.

-Today, the contains a mixture of different ethnic origins such as Syrians, Kurds, Romani people and illegal immigrants from Eastern Europe or Africa.
+Today, the neighbourhood contains a mixture of different ethnic origins such as Syrians, Kurds, Romani people and illegal immigrants from Eastern Europe or Africa.
 Twenty percent of population is Romani, thirty-five percent of the population is Kurdish.
 Tensions in the area mostly originate from disputes between these two groups.In addition to that political issues have caused a divide within the Kurdish community which causes conflict as well. .
 However, despite these tensions, there is one common denominator for all the groups; they share the destiny of the same neighbourhood.
 In 2007, the government started an urban renewal project in Tarlabaşı, which was necessary to cut down to the high crime, drug trade and prostitution .
 The renewal project changed the structure of buildings but the consequences fall upon the settlers of the neighbourhood.
-These consequences are shared by all living in Tarlabaşı, and it is the NGO's that bring the settlers together to help them defend their rights and reduce the impact of those severe consequences.
+These consequences are shared by all living in Tarlabaşı, and it is the NGO’s that bring the settlers together to help them defend their rights and reduce the impact of those severe consequences.
 Unofficial observations can express the reason why the Tarlabaşı settlers are in the unequal situations.
-The are broken and lack maintenance.
+The streets are broken and lack maintenance.
 The conditions of structures and substructures are neglected.
 It is clear to see the municipality does not invest in the maintenance of Tarlabaşı.
 On the other hand the settlers are unemployed.
-The black market exists on the of Tarlabaşı because the inhabitants try to manage their lives.
+The black market exists on the streets of Tarlabaşı because the inhabitants try to manage their lives.

 The Tarlabaşı Community Centre was constituted in 2006.
 The first reaction of the people to the volunteers of the Tarlabaşı Community Centre was not positive.
 The mukhtar claimed that they could not continue their organisations for more than a year because the people in Tarlabaşı have trust issues due to the high crime rates and political disagreements going on in the area, they find it uncomfortable and unnecessary to trust these strangers and participate in their organisations.
 And yet, people working with the Tarlabaşı Community Centre managed to gain people’s trust, they are still able to maintain their existence successfully.
 The question of how they managed this is answered by C.S., director of Tarlabaşı Community Centre: